Restaurant in Chicago, United States

 Lunch vs. Dinner: Which Booking Makes More Sense

-The most consequential thing to know about the schedule is that the restaurant is closed Monday and Tuesday, and dinner-only Wednesday and Thursday (17:00–22:00).
+The most consequential thing to know about the schedule is that the restaurant is closed Monday and Tuesday, dinner-only Wednesday and Thursday (17:00–22:00).
 The full week opens Friday through Sunday with lunch service starting at 11:30.
 That makes the weekend lunch the strategically interesting booking: you get the full menu at the same accessible price point, in a room that is typically easier to move through than a Friday or Saturday dinner.
 If you are visiting Chicago on a weekend and want a serious seafood lunch that does not require a tasting-menu commitment or a $$$$ price tag, this is the clearest option in the area.
 Dinner on Friday or Saturday (service until 23:00) suits groups who want the full evening format, though the room will be at peak volume.

 Booking is rated Easy, which aligns with the mid-tier pricing — demand here is high but the operation is sized to handle volume in a way that smaller destination restaurants are not.
 That said, weekend dinner slots fill earlier in the week, so booking a few days in advance is still sensible rather than relying on walk-in availability.

-For food and wine explorers: the combination of a historically grounded seafood menu, a sommelier-led program with real depth in French and Italian regions, and a price point well below comparable Chicago venues makes Joe's worth treating as more than a tourist fallback.
+For food and wine explorers: the combination of a historically grounded seafood menu, a sommelier-led program with real depth in French and Italian regions, a price point well below comparable Chicago venues makes Joe's worth treating as more than a tourist fallback.
 It is a working restaurant with consistent standards, not a one-visit landmark.
-If you want to explore Chicago's broader dining picture alongside this visit, the Pearl Chicago restaurants guide covers the full range, and the Chicago bars guide is useful for pre- or post-dinner options in River North.
+If you want to explore Chicago's broader dining picture alongside this visit, the Pearl Chicago restaurants guide covers the full range, the Chicago bars guide is useful for pre- or post-dinner options in River North.
 For a wider stay, see also the Chicago hotels guide, Chicago experiences guide, and Chicago wineries guide.

 Booking & Practical Details

 Booking difficulty is Easy.
 Hours run Wednesday–Thursday 17:00–22:00, Friday–Saturday 11:30–23:00, Sunday 11:30–22:00; the restaurant is closed Monday and Tuesday.
 The 60 E Grand Ave address places it in River North, accessible from the main Magnificent Mile corridor.
 Corkage is $10.
-No dress code, phone, or booking method is listed in the venue record , confirm current policies directly when reserving.
+No dress code, phone, or booking method is listed in the venue record, confirm current policies directly when reserving.
 Groups should note that the high-volume format makes Joe's more accommodating for larger parties than most fine-dining spots in the city, though it is worth contacting the venue directly to arrange seating for larger groups.

 Frequently Asked Questions